mebyz/pistahx/README.md

   - Orm caching : use cache to store entities and queries

--**SECURITY : ORMS offers you multiple authentication strategies, which you can easily activate from your configuration file (/your/app/conf/Conf.hx) :
+- **SECURITY : ORMS offers you multiple authentication strategies, which you can easily activate from your configuration file ( ./your_orms_app/conf/Conf.hx ) :**

   - JSON Web Tokens (JWT) : if your concerns include RestFULL-ness APIs or if you have to deal with cookie-less clients